 To repair most hernias, Dr. Sheppard relies on minimally invasive surgical techniques to fix the weakened area.
 Using laparoscopic tools and/or robotic arms, he first moves the displaced tissue or organ back into position.
-Then, using the same tiny instruments, he repairs the hernia by either placing a mesh over the site to provide additional strength to the tissue, or he repairs the area without using a mesh.
+Then, using the same tiny instruments, he repairs the hernia by placing a mesh over the site to provide additional strength to the tissue.
 Dr. Sheppard determines the best course of action based on your unique situation.

 Because Dr. Sheppard uses the latest techniques available, which require only small incisions, you benefit from shorter recovery times.
 He performs most of these procedures on an outpatient basis, but this depends upon the extent and location of your hernia.

 Once you’re cleared to go home, you’ll need to take it easy for a little bit and avoid strenuous activities.
 Rest assured, Dr. Sheppard gives you complete aftercare instructions and will greenlight your return to your normal activities based on your individual recovery.

 If you need a hernia repair, trust the capable hands of Ray Sheppard, MD.
 Call or book an appointment online to get started.